Massari: Career

-2005-2007: Debut self-titled album and success with CP Records
+2005–2007: Debut self-titled album and success with CP Records

 After three years of preparation, he released a self-titled album Massari on CP Records.
 His debut album resulted in four singles, receiving Gold certification in Canada, and he continued to have international success in Europe, Asia, the Middle East.
 Two of his early singles "Be Easy" and "Real Love" besides being two of his major hits in Canada, cracking the Canadian Top 10, they also charted notably in the German Singles Chart.
 Based on his initial success, Massari signed a record deal with independent record label, CP Records, becoming the prominent successful performing artist for the record company alongside rapper Belly.
 On November 14, 2007, Massari and his record label, CP Records, came to a mutual agreement to end their relationship.

-2009-2010: Forever Massari and signing with Universal
+2009–2010: Forever Massari and signing with Universal

 During 2009, he released two tracks from the forthcoming album, namely "Bad Girl" and "Body Body".
 The album itself Forever Massari was officially released on Universal Records Canada on 10 November 2009.
 It included songs by writers and producers like Rupert Gayle, Alex Greggs, Derek Brin, Rob Wells and Justin Forsley.

-2011-2013: Signing again with CP and Hero EP
+2011–2013: Signing again with CP and Hero EP

 In summer of 2011, Massari signed again with CP Records, after five years of his departure from the label.
 On June 20, 2012, Massari realized there was money to be made off of the Middle Eastern ethnic audience, and released a free single called "Full Circle" featuring Belly as the lead single from his first EP Hero.
 Massari's second single for the EP, called "Brand New Day", was released on July 1, 2012 (Canada Day).
 Massari shot the video in Miami with Canadian director RT!.
 In January 2013, "Brand New Day" went Gold in Canada.
 It also charted on the Austrian Ö3 Austria Top 40, German Media Control Charts and Swiss Hitparade.
 The third single from the EP, "Shisha", features French Montana.
 It was released on May 21, 2013.

-2017-present: Tune In
+2017–present: Tune In

 On March 24, 2017, Massari released a brand new song "So Long" along with a music video featuring former Miss Universe Pia Wurtzbach.
-It is the first single from his third album Tune In.
-The album contains features from Tory Lanez, Beenie Man, Shaggy, Afrojack and producer DaHeala.
+It is the first single from his second EP Tune In.
+The album contains features from Mohammed Assaf, Tory Lanez, Beenie Man, Shaggy, Afrojack and producer DaHeala.
 On March 31, 2017, a follow-up single "Done Da Da" was released along with a music video which received over 7.2 million views within 3 weeks on Vevo.

+In 2024, Massari, Future, and Mohamed Ramadan released the WWE Crown Jewel theme song, ARABI.